 2.2.1.
 Description and Significance: DO and BOD

-DO is defined as the concentration of oxygen that is soluble in water at a given altitude and temperature (Mortimer 1981).
+DO is defined as the concentration of oxygen that is dissolved or solubilized in water at a given altitude and temperature (Mortimer 1981).
 The concentration of oxygen dissolved in water is far less than that in air; therefore, subtle changes may drastically impact the amount of oxygen available to support many aquatic plants and animals.
 The dynamics of oxygen distribution, particularly in inland waters, are essential to the distribution, growth, and behavior of aquatic organisms (Wetzel 2001).
 Many factors affect the DO in an aquatic system, several of them natural.
 Temperature, salinity, sediments and organic matter from erosion, runoff from agricultural and industrial sources, wastewater inputs, and excess nutrients from various sources may all potentially impact DO.
 In general, the more organic matter in a system, the less dissolved oxygen available.
 DO levels in a water body are dependent on physical, chemical, and biochemical characteristics (Clesceri 1989).

 In April, 2013, the U.S. EPA approved new DO and nutrient related water quality standards to be adopted by the Florida Environmental Regulation Commission (ERC).
 The revisions approved by the U.S. EPA include “revised statewide marine and freshwater DO criteria, anti-degradation considerations regarding any lowering of DO, protection from negative trends in DO levels, the inclusion of total phosphorus, total nitrogen, and chlorophyll a criteria for the Tidal Peace River, among other provisions relating to DO and nutrients”.
 The State’s revisions also require the protection of several federally listed threatened and endangered species, including three sturgeon and one mussel species.

-Under the new revisions, in predominantly freshwaters of the SJR in the Peninsula bioregion, the DO should not be less than 38 percent saturation, which is equivalent to approximately 2.9 mg/L at 30°C and 3.5 mg/L at 20°C (DEP 2013d).
+Under the new revisions, in predominantly freshwaters of the SJR in the Peninsula bioregion, the DO should not be less than 38 percent saturation, which is equivalent to approximately 2.9 mg/L at 30°C and 3.5 mg/L at 20°C (DEP 2013b).
 Additionally, in the portions of the LSJR inhabited by Shortnose or Atlantic Sturgeon, the DO should not be below 53 percent saturation, which is equivalent to approximately 4.81 mg/L at 20°C, during the months of February and March.
 After much assessment, the FDEP supported that maintaining the 5.0 mg/L minimum DO criterion in the location where spawning would occur should “assure no adverse effects on the Atlantic and shortnose sturgeon juveniles.”

 For predominantly marine waters, minimum DO saturation levels shall be as follows: